MEDIA ARTICLES & Quotes

 The story has a happy ending.
 3 AM concludes with the simmering soul track "Gift That Keeps On Giving."
 Here, with proverbial hand-on-her hips swagger, our leading lady tells it like it is, summing up her journey and its redemptive lessons.
 Kira says, "I didn't know how strong my heart was, but after all the pain and anger, someone new showed up and I chose to love again."

-Kira will marry in May 2016, and, as she embraces an authentic new life steeped in powerful growth, she reflects back on the transitional 3 AM time.
+As she embraces an authentic new life (Kira married again in May 2016) steeped in powerful growth, she reflects back on the transitional 3 AM time.
 "The more I tell the truth, the more I can stand behind my life and my music, and the more it all resonates with people," she says.
 "Breaking through that shell, and singing honestly connects with people... even if it's at a whiskey soaked 3 AM, and a hiccup sneaks out," she says, laughing good-naturedly.

 CLICK HERE TO DOWNLOAD ALL PHOTOS